RP/Responsible Person

 In order to carry out his/her duties, the RP should have knowledge of the products being traded under the licence and the conditions necessary for their safe storage and distribution.
 The RP should have access to all areas and records which relate to the licensable activities and regularly review and monitor all such areas.

-Skills and Experience required to become a Responsible Person
+Skills and Experience required to become an RP

 Scotland